-- Once all the oil is added, whisk in Tabasco, Worcestershire, lemon juice, salt, and pepper until well incorporated.
+- 2Once all of the oil has been added, whisk in the lemon juice, hot sauce, Worcestershire, and measured salt and pepper until evenly combined.

 - 3Mix in the remaining ingredients until evenly combined.
 Taste and season with additional salt and pepper as needed.
 If not using immediately, refrigerate the rémoulade in an airtight container for up to 4 days.